 Willing: Document creation

 Creating a last will and testament in the website is very easy, and for a straightforward case such as leaving everything to a spouse, the process takes a matter of minutes.
-There is little in the way of online support, so being prepared is advisable, though the questions are all very basic.
+Although the questions are all very basic, there is little in the way of online support, so being prepared is advisable.
+If you feel you'll need guidance along the way, Quicken WillMaker (opens in new tab) may be a better choice.

 A last will and testament that is legally binding in all 50 states is available to download as soon as users have finished the interview process and paid the fee via credit card.
 Officially printed documents can also be sent via mail.